-Why Mountain Gorillas are Important
+Why Mountain Gorillas are Important – Uganda Safari News

 In 2018 after an increase in number from 840 to 1,004 following a census carried out in the Virunga massif, mountain Gorillas were moved from critically endangered to endangered on the IUCN Red list.

 The Virunga massif that spans the borders Rwanda, Uganda and the Democratic Republic of Congo (DRC) has mountain gorillas conserved in Volcanoes National Park in Rwanda, Virunga National Park in Congo and Mgahinga Gorilla National Park in Uganda.

 These great black fur-coated apes are some of man’s closest relatives.
 Mountain gorillas generally live in groups of several females with their young and usually one dominant adult male known as a silverback (this is because of the patch of silver hair on his back and hips).

 Just like other wild animals, Mountain Gorillas, play an important role in their environment.
 Without these large-scale shoots and root grazers eating lots of vegetation, the natural balance in the food chain would be disrupted.

 With the rarity of the species many natives have gotten jobs to guide tourists through the jungle and this is a great benefit for the communities.
 It’s estimated that one mountain gorilla can indirectly generate £2.5 million over its lifetime from tourist income.

 Threats to Mountain Gorillas

 Sadly, Mountain Gorillas are at a high risk and Humans being the biggest threat.
 Habitat loss by human activity, deforestation and extractions from the gorilla habitats put their existence at risk.